-Our patient developed a myocardial infarction less then a year after receiving a LDLT from her daughter who was HeFH (proved by genetic testing).
+Our patient developed an MI less than a year after receiving an LDLT from her daughter who was heterozygous FH (proved by genetic testing).
 It is important to further study how the transmission of FH differs according to the recipient/donor disease type, as the recipient baseline risk and need for immunosuppressive therapy can contribute to earlier and more severe cardiac complications.
-Therefore, despite time limitation and urgent need for a transplant, detailed clinical history and lipid panel studies must be strictly incorporated into pre-transplant testing for both donors and recipients.
-Genetic testing in borderline cases could be potentially an important tool to aid in decision-making.
+Therefore, despite time limitations and the urgent need for a transplant, detailed clinical history and lipid panel studies must be strictly incorporated into pre-transplant testing for both donors and recipients.
+Genetic testing in borderline cases could potentially be an important tool to aid in decision-making.
 More research in this area is needed to validate this approach.
-Our case is a call for caution, highlighting the risks of transplanting organs from donors with potential metabolic conditions like familial hypercholesterolemia (FH) to vulnerable recipients, which may lead to grave complications.
+Our case is a call for caution, highlighting the risks of transplanting organs from donors with potential metabolic conditions like FH to vulnerable recipients, which may lead to grave complications.